tagsysx/jGS/docs/Specification.md

 This section presents the complete mathematical model for complex-valued 3D Gaussian Splatting (3DGS) adapted from the optical domain to the wireless signal domain (such as RF radiation field modeling).

-The key adaptation extends real-valued radiation fields from optics to complex-valued electromagnetic fields to capture both amplitude and phase, handling multipath propagation, interference, and coherent superposition.
+The key adaptation extends real-valued radiation fields from optics to complex-valued electromagnetic fields to capture both amplitude and phase, handling interference and coherent superposition.
 While optical 3DGS primarily deals with incoherent real-valued intensity, the wireless domain requires complex-valued representation to simulate electromagnetic wave phase shifts and attenuation.

 **Model Assumptions:**
 - Scene represented by $N$ 3D Gaussians, each representing a virtual scatterer or signal path contribution